cwindrow007/CORE/README.md

 [![SDD](https://img.shields.io/badge/SDD-Design%20Doc-green)](docs/SDD.md)
 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Version](https://img.shields.io/badge/Version-INFDEV%20-orange.svg)](Version)

-Core is a personal web-based application created to streamline and centralize daily operations and task for select stores.
-It was developed to unify previously separate tools like lane assignments, safe count tracking, lottery ticket logging, and internal documentation into a single interface for improved efficiency, accountability, and ease of use.

 >**Important:** This project is a personal initiative by Christopher Windrow.
 It is **not affiliated with or endorsed
 > by Price Chopper, Market 32, or Golub Corporation**.

+Core is a personal web-based application created to streamline and centralize daily operations and task for select stores.
+It was developed to unify previously separate tools like lane assignments, safe count tracking, lottery ticket logging, and internal documentation into a single interface for improved efficiency, accountability, and ease of use.

+> **Note:** CORE is currently in **infdev** (infinite development) stage.
+Features are experimental, the structure may change, and there is no guaranteed backward compatibility.
+A formal version (`v1.0.0`) will be released once core modules are stable.

 ---